clazarski/ST558_project/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-11-1.png)

 The better air quality countries have lower temperatures.
 For fair through very poor ratings the temperatures seem to be fairly similar.
+There does not seem to be much of a relationship between temperature and air quality.

 Let's explore the air quality index of countries.